Using bullet points helps you keep your cover letter concise while drawing attention to your most valuable skills, experiences, and accomplishments.

 - Shows an accomplishment or application of that skill

-Bullet points are a great way to showcase both hard and soft skills that prove your qualifications for the role โ particularly those skills that may not stand out on your resume or that set you apart from other candidates.
+Bullet points are a great way to show both hard and soft skills that demonstrate your qualifications for the role, particularly ones that may not stand out on your resume or that set you apart from other candidates.

 Instead of just listing your skills, use bullet points to demonstrate how you put them into practice.
 Skill-focused bullets should spotlight your capabilities and approach.
 For example, how you problem-solve, collaborate, or apply technical knowledge at work.